 ‘Tell this woman who Zefir is.’

-Ganib knew very well who Zefir ‘the butcher’ was.
+Ganib knew of Zefir “the butcher”.
 A massive Serbian extremist who could wring the neck of a hen in one go, who could stun a goat to death with just one powerful blow of his wrist, whom Serbian guerrilla fighters called upon to do just that to civilians when hatred, and the horrors of civil war, broke out in Yugoslavia.

 The hapless boy stood in front of Muniba, his gaze suddenly showing compassion, fear and danger.

-‘Go on, tell her!’ the man pressed the boy, then roaring with laughter, ‘He cannot tell you, see?
-He is dumb!’
+‘Go on, tell her,’ the man pressed the boy.
+He roared with laughter.
+‘He cannot tell you, see?
+He is dumb.’

 The others followed with a louder chorus of guffaws.

 Muniba went up to her room soon after a scarce portion of bean soup and koled bread.
 She realized, with a certain trepidation, that her room had been barred from the outside.
-She decided to keep calm by watching the snow pile on the window-sill.
+She decided to keep calm by watching the snow pile on the windowsill.
 It was late in the evening when she heard someone slide the bar with caution and open the wooden door.

-With a nimble step, Ganib was inside the room.
+Ganib stepped inside the room.
 He motioned not to speak.
 She was terrified.
 He assured her by giving her the antibiotics she had seen in the kitchen.
 She looked at him.
 He rolled his eyes in a frightening way, sliced his throat in mock execution, pointed to the sleeping child and pushed her out of the room.
 She understood.
-She hurried to pick Jasminka up and followed Ganib through another part of the farm-house and out into the fields.
+She hurried to pick Jasminka up and followed Ganib through another part of the farmhouse and out into the fields.

 She found herself treading on fresh snow, surrounded by a pine-tree forest covered in white, carrying the sleepy body of her daughter in the cold, moonlit night.
 She did not know which direction to go, only that she had to keep going.
 She was exhausted.
 The pains had started, more intense and frequent.
 She was desperate.
 She started to cry with fear.
 Jasminka woke up and started to whimper in her arms.
 She put her down on the snow that seemed to fall thicker and faster as though wanting to obliterate everything and everybody with the greatest urgency.
 No more shapes or colour, no more identities, no more strife.